Should I breathe through my mouth or nose while running?

 Maybe you’ve always had a hard time breathing while running or you never thought much about improving your breathing…so why should you care?

 We’ve talked about how running is a mental sport and each time your breathing becomes labored your brain immediately begins warning you to stop.
+Perceived effort is controlled by your thoughts and lack of oxygen is absolutely going to force you to slow down or stop.

 Muscles run on oxygen, that’s one of the reasons trainers used to spend time measuring VO2 max.
 It told them how much oxygen muscles were receiving and therefore gave them means to improve.
 Better breathing means getting more oxygen flowing to your muscles as the workload increases.